msakrejda/attr_pouch/README.md

-Any field can be accessed directly, bypassing the encoder and decoder, by specifying the `raw_field` option to provide the name of the setter and getter that will directly manipulate the underlying value.
+Any field can be accessed directly, bypassing the encoder and decoder, by specifying the `raw_field` option to provide the name of the setter and getter that will be created to manipulate the underlying value directly.
 Required fields are still required when read via `raw_field`, and immutable fields are still immutable, but if a `default` is set, the raw value will be `nil`, rather than the default itself, to allow the user to distinguish between a field value equal to the default and an absent field value deferring to the default:

 ```ruby
 class User < Sequel::Model